tanguanwei/tanguanwei.github.io/index.md

   ## TGW
   My personal space where I talk life and producitivity.
 feature_image: "https://picsum.photos/1300/400?image=989"
-excerpt: "Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
-Rather than starting from scratch, this boilerplate is designed to get the ball rolling immediately.
-Install it, configure it, tweak it, push it."
----

-Hey there!
+excerpt: "Hey there!
 I'm a student from Singapore currently focused on completing my  A levels journey while sharing handy little nuggets of wisdom I find along the way.
 I hope you are able to gleam some new insights from the documentation of my life here.
-Cheers! -TGW
+Cheers! -TGW"
+---